keboola/connection-docs/extractors/facebook-ads/index.md

 ### Endpoint
 The *Endpoint* option describes a significant URL part of the request made to the Facebook Marketing API.
 The absolute URL is in the form `https://graph.facebook.com/<api_version>/<endpoint>`.
+A typical example would be [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup).
+If left empty, the *Endpoint* option refers to the data of the Facebook authorized account itself.

 For more information, see the [list of supported Facebook Marketing API endpoints](https://developers.facebook.com/docs/marketing-api/reference/v2.8).
-A typical example would be [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup).
-If left empty, it refers to the data of the Facebook authorized account itself.

 ### Fields
 The *Fields* option describes data returned from the endpoint.
 Typically, it is a comma-separated list of fields but it also can be used to parametrize the fields and nest more endpoints into it.
-If you look at an [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup) endpoint, it returns all created ads.
+The [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup) endpoint returns all created ads.
 Each ad can contain fields such as `id`, `name` and `adset_id`.
 The fields parameter in such case is `id,name,adset_id`.

-- **Fields/Endpoint Nesting**
+- **Fields/Endpoint Nesting** ---
     Ads can contain recommendations and these can be included in the *fields* as well: `id,name,adset_id,recommendations{title,code,message}`.
 The comma separated list in between the curly brackets `{}` specifies fields of the "nested" field/endpoint [ad-recommendation](https://developers.facebook.com/docs/marketing-api/reference/ad-recommendation/).
 This way more endpoints can be nested and there is no limit of nesting levels.

-- **Fields Parametrization**
+- **Fields Parametrization** ---
     Each field can be parametrized by a dot followed by a modifier name and a value in brackets.
     A typical parameter could be `since`, `until`, `limit`, or any other parameters or modifiers that the particular endpoint offers such as `date_preset` for the [ads insights](https://developers.facebook.com/docs/marketing-api/reference/adgroup/insights/) endpoint.
     The following is an example of parametrized fields: 	`insights.action_breakdowns(action_type).date_preset(last_month).time_increment(1){ad_id,impressions,reach,actions,clicks,spend}`